by Poliklinika Malić · Zagreb, Croatia

 Isn't facelift reserved for older age?

-This is one of the most common misconceptions.
++This is one of the most common misconceptions.
 A well-timed facelift, already in your forties, often delivers finer and longer-lasting results than repeatedly performed non-invasive treatments that can actually distort facial proportions over time.
 The "preventive facelift" trend has been recognised as one of the leading trends in aesthetic surgery.
-Younger patients recover faster, and changes are more subtle as tissues haven't significantly loosened yet.
+Younger patients recover faster, changes are more subtle, and results last longer because the starting position of tissues is better.
+In short — earlier means easier, more natural and longer-lasting.

 Will the result look natural?